GDPR Data Subject Rights

 9. Right to object to automated individual decision-making

-Individuals have the right to object to a decision based solely on automated processing, including profiling.
+Moreover, individuals have the right to object to a decision based solely on automated processing, including profiling.
 Examples an automated decision to award or reject a loan, an automated recruitment aptitude test which uses specific algorithm.
 This is a more complex topic and not often relevant for small & medium-sized firms.
 If you believe you are offering automated decision-making processes do seek expert advice.